Dartmouth-CS50-Fall2021-Prioleau/project-sudoku-bug-exterminators/IMPLEMENTATION.md

 ## Data Structures

 - Sudoku board:  2D array of type interger
-- Row Used: an array of sets
+- Row Used: an array of 0s and 1s
-- Column Used: an array of sets
+- Column Used: an array of 0s and 1s
-- Box Used: an array of sets (need to think about the index mapping)
+- Box Used: an array of 0s and 1s (need to think about the index mapping)

 ## Functions Implementation